napari/napari.github.io/dev/_sources/gallery/layers.rst

 Layers
 ======

-Display multiple image layers using the add_image API and then reorder them using the layers swap method and remove one
+Display multiple image layers using the ``add_image`` API and then reorder them using the layers swap method and remove one

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-26
+GENERATED FROM PYTHON SOURCE LINES 10-28